Azure enterprise scaffold: Prescriptive subscription governance

 Enterprises are increasingly adopting the public cloud for its agility and flexibility.
-They are utilizing the cloud's strengths to generate revenue or optimize resources for the business.
-Microsoft Azure provides a multitude of services that enterprises can assemble like building blocks to address a wide array of workloads and applications.
+They utilize the cloud's strengths to generate revenue and optimize resource usage for the business.
+Microsoft Azure provides a multitude of services and capabilities that enterprises assemble like building blocks to address a wide array of workloads and applications.

 - "How do I know what every resource is supporting so I can account for it and bill it back accurately?"

 - "I want to make sure that everything we deploy or do in the public cloud starts with the mindset of security first, how do I help facilitate that?"

 The prospect of an empty subscription with no guard rails is daunting.
 This blank space can hamper your move to Azure.

 This article provides a starting point for technical professionals to address the need for governance and balance it with the need for agility.
 It introduces the concept of an enterprise scaffold that guides organizations in implementing and managing their Azure environments in a secure way.
 It provides the framework to develop effective and efficient controls.

 Need for governance

 When moving to Azure, you must address the topic of governance early to ensure the successful use of the cloud within the enterprise.
 Unfortunately, the time and bureaucracy of creating a comprehensive governance system means some business groups go directly to providers without involving enterprise IT.
 This approach can leave the enterprise open to compromise if the resources are not properly managed.
 The characteristics of the public cloud - agility, flexibility, and consumption-based pricing - are important to business groups that need to quickly meet the demands of customers (both internal and external).
 But, enterprise IT needs to ensure that data and systems are effectively protected.